implico/frontend-starter/README.md

 #### Linter

 The framework uses [ESLint][eslint] to check the code standards and quality.
-By default, the [JavaScript Standard Style](https://github.com/standard/standard) with commas is assumed, i.e. (JavaScript Semi-Standard Style)[https://github.com/Flet/semistandard].
+By default, the [JavaScript Standard Style](https://github.com/standard/standard) with commas is assumed, i.e. [JavaScript Semi-Standard Style](https://github.com/Flet/semistandard).

 Frontend starter comes with Semi-Standard, Standard and classic ESLint configurations (like `eslint:recommended`) installed.
 To change the base config to one of them, you have to create a `.eslintrc` file in you app's root directory with the following example configuration: